Phelan164/experiment/README.md

 - **Mock API Service**: Serves order and customer information for testing and development.
 - **Chatbot Backend Service**: Provides a chatbot API to help users find music instrument products and track their orders.
+- **Frontend Chat App**: A simple Next.js web app for chatting with the chatbot backend.

 ## Setup Instructions